JavaScript While Loop

 </html>

-2. If the condition results true, the number is added to the total.
-Otherwise, it will exit from the JavaScript loop.
+3. If the condition results true, the number will add to the total.
+Otherwise, it will exit from the JavaScript iteration.

-3. In the next line, we used the ++ operator to increment the number value.
-After incrementing, the process is repeated until the condition results False.
+4. After adding the value to the total variable, we used the ++ operator to increment the number value.
+After incrementing, the process repeats until the condition results False.

 Here, Our number = 6.
 It means, total = 6+7+8+9+10 = 40